wxl/bandcamp-converter/README.md

 WARNING: nausea is a common side effect of using this software if you are an audiofile.

 Yes, transcoding and upsampling is nasty.
-This is the joy of Bandcamp it requires high quality lossless uploads, so any derivative is proportionally good quality.
+This is the joy of [Bandcamp](http://bandcamp.com)— it requires high quality lossless uploads, so any derivative is proportionally good quality.

 However, as a netlabel owner that uses Bandcamp as a primary means of distribution, I've found a lot of musicians are NOT audiophiles.
 Surprising, but true.
 After many hours trying to convince and train people on how to make high quality recordings, I've given up for the most part.
 If It's not easy for them to fix, I'll just convert it.